 Pest animals cause a range of impacts to primary production, the environment and human health across the Southern Downs Region.
-Pest animals such as wild dogs, pigs and foxes attack and kill livestock, damage crops and infrastructure and can spread disease, while rabbits and deer also damage crops and infrastructure, compete with livestock for pasture and alter the composition of our biodiversity.
-Ongoing action is required from all land managers to reduce these impacts.
+Pest animals such as wild dogs, feral pigs, foxes and feral cats attack and kill livestock, damage crops and infrastructure and can spread disease, while rabbits and feral deer also damage crops and infrastructure, compete with livestock for pasture and alter the composition of our biodiversity.
+Ongoing action is required from all landholders to reduce these impacts.

-The most common declared pest animals in our region – wild dogs, pigs, foxes, rabbits, feral cats and deer – are declared under State legislation.
-The legislation charges Council with ensuring landholders fulfill their responsibilities for managing these and other pest animals.
+The most common declared pest animals in our region – wild dogs, feral pigs, foxes, rabbits, feral cats and feral deer – are declared restricted matters under the Biosecurity Act.
+The Act charges Council with ensuring landholders fulfill their general biosecurity obligation to manage the biosecurity risk posed by these and other pest animals.

-Council has freezer / cold rooms in place in Warwick and Stanthorpe for storage of bulk meat bait material for 1080 baiting.
-Please contact Council to discuss storage of bait material.
+Council also has freezer / cold rooms in place in Warwick and Stanthorpe for storage of bulk meat bait material for 1080 baiting.
+Please contact Council pest management officers on 1300 My SDRC to discuss storage of bait material.

 Council has fox and feral cat traps available for hire at very reasonable rates.
 Please contact Council to hire traps.